 She has also written essays and articles about marriage, psychology, art, health and travel for a variety of print and electronic outlets, including The New York Times, Psychology Today, This Old House andTravel & Leisure.
 She is the author of Happily Ever After, a humorous book of dating advice based on fairy tales (HarperCollins), and the co-author of Words for the Wedding (Perigee).

-She is a 2014 Schwartz Fellow with the Washington D.C.-based nonprofit policy institute New America Foundation.
-As a Schwartz Fellow, she will be based in New York, working on her book and other issues surrounding divorce.
-She is also a 2013 Fellow at the MacDowell Colony in New Hampshire.
-She was a 2012 Encore Fellow through Encore.org, serving as the Communications Director of Sustainable South Bronx during her fellowship year.
+She is a 2014 Schwartz Fellow with the Washington D.C.-based nonprofit, non-partisan enterprise New America Foundation.
+As a Schwartz Fellow, she will be working on her book and other issues surrounding the changing American family.
+She was also a 2013 Fellow at the MacDowell Colony in New Hampshire, and a 2012 Encore Fellow through Encore.org.
+Through Encore.org, she served as the Communications Director of Sustainable South Bronx.